 Thailand does take water safety seriously and all municipalities provide safe water, but once it leaves the municipal authority, it must travel through older pipe systems and then exit a tap.

-This is why the majority of people here (read anyone that can afford it) do not drink tap water.
+This is why the majority of people here (read anyone who can afford it) do not drink tap water.
 They use it for cooking and bathing, but not drinking.

 Bottled water is not expensive here, you can get a 5-gallon carboy of bottled water for 60THB delivered to your house (approximately $1.72 USD).